isaaczara/README/README.md

 # About me 🥑 👨🏾‍💻
 I 'm a Brand Experience Designer with years of professional experience in design and a track record in brand communication, community building and marketing design on a global scale.
+I 'm currently working with [Hovercast](https://hovercast.com) as an Interactive Designer.

 I 've given talks/workshops at design/OS conferences around the globe at UX Professionals Washington, Open Up Summit Asia, iMakeFOSS, Friends of Figma Nigeria, FOSSASIA Singapore, FOSDEM Belgium, CoscupXRubyConf Taiwan and among many.